anjanibhattar/anjanibhattar.github.io/_pages/about.md

 I've worked on Data Collection, Data Cleaning, Exploratory Data Analysis, Feature Engineering and Machine Learning.
 It's a belief that Data Scientists do not usually like cleaning datasets which accounts to a major part of their responsibilities, but I absolutely love it.
 While I do enjoy everything Data Science has to offer, data cleaning and wrangling is one of my favorite things-to-do with data.
 It's your introduction to the data and the various mysteries it holds.
 It is as important as it is interesting!

 My skillset is diverse since I've worked as a Business Analyst, Data Analyst and Business Intelligence Intern.
 I'm proficient in transforming and extracting data using SQL, Python (pandas is a godsend!) and good old MS Excel.
 I have hands on experience working on Tableau for creating visualizations.
 I understand business requirements and the importance of using analytics to drive growth.
 I'm acutely aware of how much a great visualization can impact business decisions.

-And
+I'm here to learn and grow every single day.
+If you can help me in this endeavour, please reach out to me :)